Court Addresses Constitutionality Around “Spousal” Requirement For Adoption

 The court found that the first step was justified, in that the Act’s objectives are sufficiently important to justify the infringement.
 However, the government failed to demonstrate the second step, because the absolute prohibition for couples not in a spousal relationship “reduces the number of individuals who can adopt children and detracts from the overall goal of the legislation.”

 The court also found the limit to not be minimal, and that there are no benefits accruing from the limitation, which means the government failed to demonstrate the final two steps of the test.

 The court ruled the appropriate remedy would be for the section of the Act which says “who are spouses of one another” to be of no force or effect.

-The exceptional lawyers at Lex Arbesman Legal have extensive knowledge of Ontario and Canadian Family Law issues.
+The exceptional lawyers at NULaw have extensive knowledge of Ontario and Canadian Family Law issues.
 We provide our clients with honest and practical legal advice on a full range of matters, including custody and access.
 We work tirelessly to protect our clients’ rights in a cost-effective and informative manner.
 Please contact us online or by phone at 416-481-5604 to see how we can help you today.